San7o/Brenta-Engine/README.md

 ## Compile

-You can compile the source with `cmake`:
+You can compile the demo game with `cmake`:
 ```bash
 cmake -Bbuild
 cmake --build build